eclipse-embed-cdt/org.eclipse.epp.packages/RELEASING.md

     - [ ] Search for ` url=` (notice the blank before url) in `epp.website.xml` to see which ones are contained in the different packages.
     - [ ] Use global search and replace to update the version numbers at the end of the URLs.
     - [ ] Remember that some of the features will release new versions together with the new Eclipse release.
 Therefore using the _currently_ released version number may be wrong.
 Instead lookup the feature version [to be released with the release train](https://projects.eclipse.org/releases/2020-03).
-- [ ] Update name of the release in strings with a "smart" global find&replace.
-See this [gerrit](https://git.eclipse.org/r/#/c/158509/) for an example.
+- [ ] Update name of the release in strings with a "smart" global find&replace. *Be careful on M3 that the replace did not match the Eclipse project name M2E!* See this [gerrit](https://git.eclipse.org/r/#/c/158509/) for an example.
 Use commit message like `Update strings for 2020-09 M2`.
 In particular, check:
     - [ ] `packages/*/epp.website.xml` for `product name=` line
     - [ ] Variables in parent pom `releng/org.eclipse.epp.config/parent/pom.xml`
     - [ ] release.xml template in releng/org.eclipse.epp.config/tools/promote-a-build.sh